Janrupf/community-material-theme-jetbrains/README.md

-# Free Material Theme UI for Jetbrains
+# Community Material Theme for Jetbrains

 This is a fork of the port of the famous [Material Theme](https://github.com/equinusocio/vsc-material-theme) for Jetbrains IDEs, allowing a total customization of the IDE including Themes, Color Schemes, Icons and many other features.

-After the original plugin changed to a paid model, this fork has been made to keep a free version available.
+After the [original plugin](https://github.com/ChrisRM/material-theme-jetbrains) changed to a paid model, this fork has been made to keep a free version available.

 ![laptop-full](laptop-full.png)
 --------------------